Xuxa: Fortune and investments

-In 1990 she founded the Xuxa International Corporation, based in the Cayman Islands, a well-known tax haven, which was responsible for collecting royalties from Xuxa's international enterprises.
+In 1990, Xuxa founded the Xuxa International Corporation, based in the Cayman Islands, a well-known tax haven, which was responsible for collecting royalties from Xuxa's international enterprises.
 Her royalties varied between 5% and 20% of the final profit from the sale of products licensed under her brand.
 Xuxa made a total profit of $19 million in 1990, resulting in her 37th appearance on Forbes list of "Top 40 Most Enlightened Celebrities" in 1991, the first Latin American to appear on the list.
 The magazine reported that her fortune had already surpassed that of Madonna and was equated with that of Arnold Schwarzenegger.

 Also in 1990, Xuxa bought a site in Vargem Grande, Rio de Janeiro for US$2 million.
 The property underwent several renovations so that it could be Xuxa's official residence, with a mini zoo and nursery, heated pool with waterfall, main house (1050 m^{2}, two floors and five suites with closet), guest house (280 m^{2}), Japanese restaurant (195 m^{2} bar, industrial kitchen and laundry), fitness center (196 m^{2}), party room (540 m^{2}), recording studio (60 m^{2}), sauna (com 62 m^{2}), employees' quarters (283 m^{2}), caretaker's quarters (63 m^{2}), support cellar (67 m^{2}), linen and storage (306 m^{2}), garage for eight cars, and a helipad.
 With a total of 78,000 square meters, Xuxa traveled to the estate by golf cart.
 This home was a refuge for Xuxa, but that did not prevent fans sleeping in the entrance of the site waiting for her.
 The estate, called Casa Rosa, was a frequent sight in television programs and magazines, consequently becoming well known in Brazilian pop culture, and coming to be known as the Brazilian "Neverland".
-In 2007, with the concern of providing a more normal social life for her daughter Sasha, Xuxa put the site up for sale for $8 million.
-However, she has not yet been able to sell the property, which is still part of her equity.
+In 2007, with the concern of providing a more normal social life for her daughter Sasha, Xuxa put the site up for sale for $8 million, and sold it in 2010.
+However, as of 2024 it remains abandoned.
 In 1990, Xuxa acquired an apartment of five million dollars in New York City, a property she still owns.
 She also took advantage of the opening of the Brazilian market to imported vehicles to found Shine Car, a concessionaire of imported luxury cars based in Rio de Janeiro.
 Through a partnership with Grendene, Xuxa sold 4 million sandals in Brazil, 1 million in the United States, 1 million in Mexico and 500,000 in the rest of Latin America in 1990 alone.